- Jenkins CI

 Available for Enterprise subscriptions

-Origin verification allows build systems to provide reliable origin metadata with your signing requests, so that SignPath can execute advanced policies based on trusted information.
+Origin verification allows trusted build systems to provide reliable origin metadata with your signing requests, so that SignPath can execute advanced policies based on trusted information.

 See the signing policy documentation for some ideas on how to secure your build pipelines using origin verification.